High-context and low-context cultures: US, China, and Korea

-Kim Dunghoon conducted a study to test the major aspects of high-context versus low-context culture concepts.
-The study collected three samples from different cultures - the US, China, and Korea - with 96 business managers surveyed in the American and Chinese sample and 50 managers in the Korean sample.
-According to Hall's theory, the Chinese and Korean samples represented higher-context cultures while the American sample represents a lower context culture.
+Kim Donghoon conducted a study to test the major aspects of high-context versus low-context culture concepts.
+The study collected three samples from different cultures - the US, China, and Korea - with 96 business managers surveyed in the American and Chinese samples and 50 managers in the Korean sample.
+According to Hall's theory, the Chinese and Korean samples represented higher-context cultures while the American sample represents a lower-context culture.
 The study tested 16 items, covering various aspects of the high-versus-low context concept, including social orientation, responsibility, confrontation, communication, commitment, and dealing with new situations.

 The results show significant differences between the American, Chinese, and Korean samples on 15 out of 16 items, with 11 items significant at the .01 level, one at the .05 level, and three at the .10 level.
 The composite score also indicates a significant difference among the three samples at the .01 level.
 The American sample scored the lowest compared to the two "Oriental samples," which aligns with Hall's concept.
 Overall, this study provides further evidence to support the high versus low-context culture concepts with Chinese, Korean, and American participants.
 The study suggests that in high-context cultures, such as China and Korea, people tend to be more socially oriented, less confrontational, and more complacent with existing ways of living compared to people from low-context cultures like the US.

+Sino-American Language through automobile advertisement

+A study from 2019 found that due to the different cultural backgrounds of China and the United States, the use of language in automotive advertising varies a lot.

+For example, Chinese automobile advertisements, which are found to belong to the high-context category, characterized by vagueness and implicitness.
+Much of the information is brought in the context of the publicity, that includes also shared history, relationships, and cultural norms/values (for example, Chinese poetry).

+On the other hand, American automobile advertisements are categorized as low context, characterized by straightforwardness and frankness.
+This aligns with low-context cultures where communication is more explicit, direct, and elaborate.

 Russia and Romania

-A case study was done on 30 Romanian and 30 Russian employees, to compare high- and low-context cultures, and results strongly suggested that Russia and Romania are both high-context cultures.
+A case study was done on 30 Romanian and 30 Russian employees, to compare high- and low-context cultures, and the results strongly suggested that Russia and Romania are both high-context cultures.
 The table shows the major differences and similarities between individual queries.